ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 tags: ["c++", "boost", "cli-tools"]
 ---

-While on a computerphile[^1] marathon, I came a across a pretty neat video of theirs covering steganography[^2].
-In the video, Mike Pound talks about a technique for steganography on digital images: least significant bit substitution.
-I found the simplicity of the technique to be cool given how effective it is (atleast to the human eye).
-This seemed like a fun weekend project so I set out to write a command line tool for embedding one image within another.
+There's a neat Computerphile[^1] video discussing the topic of steganography[^2].
+In the video, Mike Pound talks about a technique for steganography on digital images: least significant bit substitution (LSBS).
+The effectiveness of LSBS in concealing a secret image is surprising.
+This article puts least significant bit substitution to use in a command line tool for embedding one image within another.

 ## A Little Background on Digital Images

-No fancy image manipulation techniques are needed to make this steganography tool work.
-That said, we do need to know a little bit about how a digital image is represented in our machine.
+You don't need fancy image manipulation techniques to make this steganography tool work.
+That said, you do need to know a little bit about how the machine represents a digital image.

-A digital image can contain thousands or more elements called pixels.
-Below is an image where the enhanced portion shows the individual pixels rendered as small squares[^3].
+A digital image can contain thousands of pixels.
+Below is an image where the enhanced portion shows the pixels rendered as small squares[^3].

 [![Pixels](/posts/digital-image-steganography/pixels.png#center)][3]

-In a color image, a pixel is made up of 3 to 4 channels.
+3 to 4 channels describe each pixel in an image.
 There's the classic red, green, and blue (RGB) pixel and the cyan, magenta, yellow, and black (CYMK) pixel.
-We'll be focusing on three channel or RGB pixels.
+This articles focuses on three channel or RGB pixels.

 Each channel of an RGB pixel specifies the intensity of the color using an 8-bit value.
-Combining the three channels, we're able to represent 2^24 or well over 16 million different colors.
-Often, each byte of an RGB color pixel will be specified using hexadecimal notation as shown in the table below.
+Combining the three channels, you're able to represent 2^24 or well over 16 million different colors.
+Often, hexadecimal numbers describe each byte of an RGB color pixel as shown in the table below.

 [![RGB Color Palette](/posts/digital-image-steganography/color-palette.gif#center)][4]

-For our purposes, a digital image can be thought of as a two dimensional matrix of pixel values.
+A digital image is a two dimensional matrix of pixel values.
 The steganography algorithm discussed here will encode the pixel data of one secret image in the pixel data of another cover image using a reversible process.

 ## Least Significant Bit Substitution

-Least signifcant bit substitution works on the principal that the most significant bits (MSBs) of a number have a much larger impact on the numerical value than the least signifcant bits (LSBs).
+LSB substitution works on the principal that the most significant bits (MSBs) of a number have a much larger impact on the numerical value than the least significant bits (LSBs).
 As an example, imagine you had the 16-bit value **1101010101001000** which in decimal is **54600**.
 If you flipped the MSB, the binary number would be **0101010101001000** or **21832** decimal.
 That's approximately a 60% difference from changing a single bit!
 Now say you went crazy and flipped the lowest 8 bits producing **1101010110110111** or **54711**.
-Despite flipping 7 more bits, we only see an approximately 0.002% difference in the numerical value.
+Despite flipping 7 more bits, you only see an approximately 0.002% difference in the numerical value.

 So how does this apply to image steganography?
-We can hide the MSBs of our secret image's pixels in the LSBs of our cover image.
-We apply this process to each color channel in the pixel.
+You can hide the MSBs of your secret image's pixels in the LSBs of your cover image.
+You apply this process to each color channel in the pixel.
 If the cover image is a noisy one, then the change will be unnoticeable to the human eye.
-We simply reverse the process to extract the secret image: make the LSBs of the merged image the MSBs of the new unmerged image with the lower bits zeroed out.
-The unmerged image will be recognizable albeit some LSB info is lost in the merge/unmerge process.
+You simply reverse the process to recreate the secret image: make the LSBs of the merged image the MSBs of the new unmerged image with the lower bits zeroed out.
+You lose information in this merge/unmerge process.
+The loss is sometimes obvious in the unmerged image as you will see in a later example.

 Here's an example using the 4 least significant bits of each color channel.

-Suppose we had a cover image pixel with the following RGB values represented in
+Suppose you had a cover image pixel with the following RGB values represented in
 hexadecimal:

 | Channel | Value |